 Introduction to NumPy genfromtxt

-The NumPy genfromtxt is one of the various functions supported by python numpy library that reads the table data and generates it into an array of data and displays as output.
-The numpy genfromtxt function perform an operation in two loops where one loop reads and convert the lines from the file into a string sequence and another loop will convert that string sequence into suitable data types to read without generating an error.
-The genfromtxt function is generally used when the data has a different data types from float, string, object, etc.
+The NumPy genfromtxt is one of the various functions supported by the Python numpy library that reads the table data, generates it into an array of data, and displays it as output.
+The numpy genfromtxt function operates two loops where one loop reads and converts the lines from the file into a string sequence, and another loop will reverse that string sequence into suitable data types to read without generating an error.
+The genfromtxt function commonly uses data containing various data types, including float, string, and object.

 Syntax of NumPy genfromtxt